Doritos Logo

 Doritos Logo 1973

 In 1973, chocolate began to be used for the lettering, and the hues of the rectangles were almost equalized, approaching the gold palette.
 The letters lined up in a single row, although slight asymmetry remained.
-Their individual bases were narrowed vertically, which was reflected accordingly in the typeface.
+Their bases were narrowed vertically, which was reflected accordingly in the typeface.
 Under the “s” appeared the small and barely noticeable word “BRAND.”

 1979 – 1985